 Piazza di Spagna

-5. A little history about the Fontana
+5. A bit of history about the Fountain

-And that is why the fountain that existed on the site of the Trevi Fountain was renovated at the request of Pope Urban VIII in 1629, to become the wonderful work of art that we can admire today.
+And that is why the fountain that existed on the site of the Trevi Fountain was renovated at the request of Pope Urban VIII in 1629, to become the marvelous work of art that we can admire today.

-6. What do the sculptures of the Trevi Fountain depict?
+6. What does the Trevi Fountain represent?

-The Trevi Fountain is a wonderful work of art that is not part of an exhibition in a museum, nor of the private collection of a monarch, nor is it kept in a church.
+The Trevi Fountain is a wonderful work of art that is not part of an exhibition in a museum, nor of the private collection of a monarch, nor is it guarded in a church.
 What makes it so special is that it is in the middle of the city ready to be admired by anyone who passes in front of it, and if you visit it in the company of an expert on a guided tour of Rome you can discover all the secrets that its sculptures hold.